-Thirty five years later, today’s Bruin Touchdown Club (BTC) isn’t really much different than the original.
+Thirty five years later, today’s Cherry Creek Touchdown Club (CCTC) isn’t really much different than the original.
 It’s comprised of parent volunteers, who raise money for the team through the sale of fundraisers, cheer gear, merchandise, and most importantly, ads in the program.
-The BTC funds are used to provide summer training, equipment, jerseys, helmets, team sweats, a “spirit package” of football gear, meals for the team and coaches before the varsity games, special events, water, healthy snacks, end of season banquets, and more.
-The BTC also supports the team through organizing volunteers for various administrative activities, parent and alumni functions, acting as an information link between parents and coaches, and anything else the coaching staff needs.
+The funds are used to provide summer training, equipment, jerseys, helmets, team sweats, a “spirit package” of football gear, meals for the team and coaches before the varsity games, special events, water, healthy snacks, end of season banquets, and more.
+The CCTC also supports the team through organizing volunteers for various administrative activities, parent and alumni functions, acting as an information link between parents and coaches, and anything else the coaching staff needs.